BrightcoveConsultingReusableComponents/Cast-Player-Sample/Receiver/README.md

 ...
 ```

-The bcplayer is the javascript object that will be used to call all the functions, variables and orient the API process.<br>

-<b>Then, the basic variables are determined</b>
+* The bcplayer is the javascript object that will be used to call all the functions, variables and orient the API process.
+Then, the basic variables are determined. <br>
 ```javascript
   /*
    * The interval set for time divisions